wfercanas/books-ydkjs/2_scope_closures/ch04/1_bundles/1_webpack/instructions.md

 1. Do you notice something strange in main.js?
 2. Which of the three versions of stitching separate files to make them work together do you see? (ydkjs lecture)
 3. How many kB does main.js use?
+4. How many seconds does the build process last?
-4. What happens to main.js if you don't `import _ from 'lodash'` and build the code again?
+5. What happens to main.js if you don't `import _ from 'lodash'` and build the code again?
-5. Without lodash, how many kB does main.js use?
+6. Without lodash, how many kB does main.js use?